Taha-Batur-Senli/CS102_Section03_Group_03C/group/Taha_log.md

 ### ~ 19.05.2020 ~
 Today we did our final checks before the video session.
 I was responsible with examining the appearance of some of the XML pages and so I checked their assets, adjusted the buttons that did not have proper background or font and fixed some small constraint issues.
 Other than some minor issues, the day was rather uneventful with no serious crash problem.

+### ~ 20.05.2020 ~
+Today we did the video!
+It took some time to prepare and we spent some time preparing.
+I fixed the appearance of a couple pages today and so we began the process of reviewing our bugs to make sure our video had no problems.
+However, in the end, it was time to relax and we all breathed, if I dare say, a rightfully earned sigh of relief.

+### ~ 28.05.2020 and 28.05.2020 ~
+With the Eid Al-Fitr about to end, I began working on the small issues on our code.
+My contributions are more cosmetic than practical at this point (since the app is working smoothly) but I will keep a log of it regardless.
+Moreover, since these are my final contributions, I wanted to make this my final entry.
+Therefore, I will try my best to list all I did in the mentioned days in one go and hopefully leave a heartwarming goodbye message.

+@WhatToDo?
+-
+-
+-

+### ~ Taking A Good Look Back ~
+Before I begin, I want to state (once again) that I kept this logs as organic as possible.
+I've done my best trying to relay the idea of what I did and how much I've worked on them instead of maintaining an all-out formal tone.
+My main focus was on how our app looked like, as I worked more on XML files and the listener methods for buttons etc. I also helped my team with the GitHub repository and any other problems they faced.
+With this explanation done, I want to move on to my "Sub-Headings."

+Strengths:

+Weaknesses:

+What I Have learned:

 ****